Rizzai67/NGPT/README.md

 It serves as one of the foundational  stepping stones in my ai journey.
 # NanoGPT: Character-Level Transformer

 A minimal, from-scratch implementation of a **Decoder-only Transformer** (GPT-style) for character-level text generation.
-This project is inspired by Andrej Karpathy's "Let's build GPT" tutorial and serves as an educational deep dive into the architecture that powers modern LLMs.
+This project is inspired by Andrej Karpathy's gpt walk through and serves as an educational deep dive into the architecture that powers modern LLMs.

 ##  Overview
 This model is trained on the **Tiny Shakespeare** dataset.
 Instead of predicting words, it operates at the character level, learning to associate patterns of letters, punctuation, and whitespace to generate text that mimics the style of Elizabethan drama.